Blaze276/the-game-bot/README.md

-# the-game-bot-python
+# the-game-bot-lua

-IMPORTANT: this project will not be python forever. we are planning to port the bot to lua

-UPDATE: this project will be moved to lua very soon, it is already in developement and almost complete!

-Port of the game bot to python.
+Port of the game bot to lua.
+Now Official Game Bot
-Now available as a public repo and available to everyone Currently fully ported to Python with Discord.py.
+Now available as a public repo and available to everyone Currently 95% ported to Lua with Discordia.
 Made by @Blaze276 and @RACSpeedster for exclusive use with Gaming To The People.

 terms of Testing your code and forking the project: